Sewage sludge: Classes of sewage sludge in the United States

-Biosolids that meet the Class B pathogen treatment and pollutant criteria, in accordance with the EPA "Standards for the use or disposal of sewage sludge" (40 CFR Part 503), can be land applied with formal site restrictions and strict record keeping.
+Class A sludge must be treated so that specific pathogens (like Salmonella) are no longer detected.
+This class of sludge can be used for all land applications, including where the public may come into contact with it (i.e. agricultural land, home use, for public sale).
 Biosolids that meet Class A pathogen reduction requirements or equivalent treatment by a "Process to Further Reduce Pathogens" (PFRP) have the least restrictions on use.
 PFRPs include pasteurization, heat drying, thermophilic composting (aerobic digestion, most common method), and beta or gamma ray irradiation.

+Class B sludge also requires treatment to reduce pathogens, but pathogens are still detectable in the sludge (such as some parasitic worm eggs).
+This class of sludge has much stricter restrictions on its use.
+Biosolids that meet the Class B pathogen treatment and pollutant criteria, in accordance with the EPA "Standards for the use or disposal of sewage sludge" (40 CFR Part 503), can be land applied with formal site restrictions and strict record keeping.

+Evaluation of the U.S. sewage sludge program

 The EPA Office of the Inspector General (OIG) completed two assessments in 2000 and 2002 of the EPA sewage sludge program.
 The follow-up report in 2002 documented that "the EPA cannot assure the public that current land application practices are protective of human health and the environment."
 The report also documented that there had been an almost 100% reduction in EPA enforcement resources since the earlier assessment.
 This is probably the greatest issue with the practice: under both the federal program operated by the EPA and those of the several states, there is limited inspection and oversight by agencies charged with regulating these practices.
 To some degree, this lack of oversight is a function of the perceived (by the regulatory agencies) benign nature of the practice.
 However, a greater underlying issue is funding.
 Few states and the US EPA have the discretionary funds necessary to establish and implement a full enforcement program for biosolids.

 As detailed in the 1995 Plain English Guide to the Part 503 Risk Assessment, the EPA's most comprehensive risk assessment was completed for biosolids.